KholoudAhmedx/Bug-Bounty-by-Vikie-Li/Chapters/Chapter 11 (SQLi)/SQLi.md

 # SQL Injection (SQLi)
 SQL injection is an attack in which the attacker executes arbitrary SQL commands on an application's database by supplying malicious input inserted into the SQL statement.
-## What an Attacker Can Acheive with SQLi
+## What Attackers Can Acheive with SQLi
-Attacker can
+Attackers can
 1. Bypass authentication
 2. Data leaks
 3. Tampering of database